enesozturk/awesome-course/README.md

 - [x] Start and Completed pages
 - [x] Responsiveness for course detail pages
+- [x] CLI support to easly create an awesome course
 - [ ] Overview page to see all lessons and chapters
 - [ ] Documentation with Docusaurus
 - [ ] Demo course - TDD with React